Divrsity's Constantly Evolving Diversity and Inclusion Survey Questions.

 Imagine investing your precious time and money into a diversity and inclusion survey only to have your employees feel offended, frustrated, or even traumatized by the questions themselves.
 This nightmare scenario is all too real for organizations that fail to keep pace with the rapidly evolving language and nuances of the D&I space.

-The Importance of Evolving Template Questions
+The Importance of Evolving EDI Survey Questions

 When we first set-up Divrsity, we put together a panel of 5 experts in Diversity & Inclusion.
 We ran a series of workshops where the panel were asked to come up with a list of questions that would help organisations create data-driven insights into workplace Diversity, Inclusion, Equity, Bias and Belonging.